Family and Parenting

 2. Write a respectful and calm letter or email: Sometimes writing things out can help you organize your thoughts and feelings.
 It can also be an initial contact if you feel a conversation might devolve into a fight.
 Ensure you’re not using passive-aggressive language or jabs, and have an adult you trust to review the letter for suggestions.

-3. Ask for family counseling: Sometimes a conversation or letter may not feel like enough to effectively manage the conflict.
+: Sometimes a conversation or letter may not feel like enough to effectively manage the conflict.
 Family counseling is a helpful option where a school counselor or private practice counselor can facilitate the meetings.

 4. Burn off your anger and stress with self-care: Engage in activities such as exercise, meditation, massage, talking to friends or a counselor, listening to music, or creating art.